swc2124/skysurvey/README.md

 ## Welcome to Skysurvey

-Skysurvey is my collection of Python tools for making mock survey strategies and outputting information pertaining to that survey.
-Skysurvey has a good sized library full of easy plotting functions for making useful data comparisons and examples.
-It also has lots of automatic functions and features for working with stellar data in the context of observation.
+Skysurvey is my collection of Python tools for making mock survey strategies and outputting information about that survey.
+Skysurvey has a good-sized library full of natural plotting functions for making useful data comparisons and examples.
+It also has lots of automatic functions and features for working with astronomical data in the context of observation.
 I manage and maintain this package alone so please feel free to email me at swc2124@columbia.edu with any comments or questions.

-TODO...

 ### Installation & requirements.